bill12m/Bagging-Algorithm/README.md

 # Bagging-Algorithm
 Project 2 from my graduate Data Mining course.
 Instructions are included below.
+The final submission can be found in Project_2.ipynb

 In this project you will apply bagging to implement an ensemble learning approach for solving a (binary) classification problem.
 The training data set is given in Fig 3.36(the table labeled “training”)on page 189of the textbook(2ndedition).
 The base classifier